Skip to content

 After confirming the cancellation, notify your banks, financial institutions, and other authorities where the surrendered PAN card was linked.
 This ensures that the canceled PAN is not used for any monetary transactions.

-How to Track the Status of PAN Card Cancellation
+How to Check PAN Card Cancellation Status Online?

 Tracking the status of your PAN card cancellation request is a crucial step to ensure that the process is completed successfully.
 Once you have submitted your application for the surrender or cancellation of your PAN card, you should check whether your request has been processed or if any further actions are needed.